Handling USPTO Maintenance Fee Notification Parsing

 }

-Operational recovery relies on idempotent processing and reconciliation scripts.
-Run nightly diff jobs comparing parsed deadlines against the USPTO official fee schedule and internal docketing database.
-Flag discrepancies exceeding ±3 days.
-For critical deadlines (<60 days), trigger multi-channel alerts (email, Slack, SMS) with explicit fallback instructions: manual PAIR verification, direct USPTO portal login, and paralegal sign-off before any fee remittance.
+Operational Action: Compute maintenance-fee windows at ingestion from the grant date; never wait for a USPTO notification.
+Reconcile parsed deadlines nightly against the USPTO fee schedule and the docketing database, flag any discrepancy beyond ±3 days, and for critical deadlines under 60 days trigger multi-channel alerts (email, Slack, SMS) with explicit fallback instructions: manual Patent Center verification, direct portal login, and paralegal sign-off before any fee is remitted.